windingtree/wips/README.md

   limit of `999057.5780542548` `LIF1` and `LIF2` (4%) tokens required to vote **YES**.
 * Additionally, in order for a proposal to be approved, **YES** votes should account for **>50%** of total participating votes. (simple majority)
-* Once a proposal is approved, if this proposal includes executable transactions, Winding Tree's multisig signers will meet and execute the proposal.
+* Once a proposal is approved, if this proposal includes executable transactions, WindingTree's multisig signers will meet and execute the proposal.